Calculating Double Overtime for California: Daily Triggers, Rate Precedence & Decimal-Safe Gross

 ) -> OvertimeBreakdown:

-Computes California double overtime with exact threshold mapping.
+"""Compute California double overtime with deterministic threshold mapping."""

 for rec in records: